 2. Quadriceps setting

-This is isometric, meaning that it exercises the muscles by keeping the body in a static position.
+This exercise is isometric, meaning it works the muscles by keeping the body in a static position.

 To perform the quadriceps setting: